mredenti/modern-cmake/episodes/02-variables.md

 ## Note

-Note that setting an environment variable like this only affects the currently running CMake instance.
+Setting an environment variable like this only affects the currently running CMake instance.
 As soon as the CMake run is finished, the change to the environment variable is lost.
 In particular, the change to the environment variable will not be visible at build time.